From Wichita Peace and Freedom Party Examiner;

 For those of us who now live in Kansas and have lived here most of our lives, the changes taking place in our state, initiated from the governor’s office to the house and senate, are noticeable and unmistakably bad.

-The Wichita Eagle ran an article written by Kansas Senator Susan Wagle trying to justify her party’s policies that have damaged our state’s infrastructure, raised taxes on the poorer workers and left other workers with no jobs at all.
+So it was no surprise last Sunday when The Wichita Eagle ran an article written by Kansas Senator Susan Wagle trying to justify her party’s policies that have damaged our state’s infrastructure, raised taxes on the poorer workers and left other workers with no jobs at all.

 But to hear Wagle tell it, Kansas is an economic miracle that the rest of the country will soon want to emulate;